Orchestrate dbt Core projects with Airflow and Cosmos

 You can use the BashOperator to execute specific dbt commands.
 It’s recommended to run dbt-core and the dbt adapter for your database in a virtual environment because there often are dependency conflicts between dbt and other packages.

-The DAG below uses the BashOperator to activate the virtual environment and execute dbt_run for a dbt project.
+The Dag below uses the BashOperator to activate the virtual environment and execute dbt_run for a dbt project.

 Using the BashOperator to run dbt run and other dbt commands can be useful during development.
 However, running dbt at the project level has a couple of issues: